mxx8813/Employee_Attrition/README.md

    - Dataset: [link](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 ## Results - six different models
 Before we start training a model, we have to partition our dataset into a training set and a test set.
+Total attrition is 237, non-attrition is 1233

 ### **Logistic Regression**
 ![](images/logistic_regression.png)
 - In logistic Regression models has accuracy score about 64.07%, the recall in 62% on actual attrition and 66% in non-attrition.